-New York is one of the most popular city break destinations in the world, drawing millions of visitors every year from around the globe.
+New York city breaks are very popular, drawing millions of visitors every year from around the globe.
 A mecca of shopping, famous landmarks and fine dining, the city has served as the backdrop for many successful television series and films, including Friends, Sex and the City, Ghostbusters and Breakfast at Tiffany’s.

 Truly deserving of the nickname ‘The City That Never Sleeps’, New York is constantly on the go.
 During the day, visitors taking in the sights mix with locals on their morning commute, and at night these same crowds can be found filling the city’s bars and restaurants, taking their seats in the theatres and attending parties that go on well into the early hours.
 With events and festivals taking place all year round and a social scene that changes by the week, New York is a city that refuses to stand still.

-Shopaholics are best off bringing an empty suitcase!
+Shopaholics are best off bringing an empty suitcase so they can make the most of the New York deals!
 Fifth Avenue has to be your first port of call, home to countless high-end designers as well as a range of high street stores including Abercrombie & Fitch, Gap and H&M. The names Bloomingdales, Macy’s and Barney’s are synonymous with New York, and the previously arty district of SoHo is now one of the most fashionable shopping areas in the city.

 With such a wide variety of food options available in New York, it’s difficult to know where to start!
 Breakfast is a New York institution that at the weekends morphs into brunch, a mouth-watering experience combining the best of breakfast and lunch.
 Pancakes are a popular choice, as are salmon and cream cheese bagels and eggs benedict.
 Brunch is one of the rare occasions where drinking before noon is encouraged, so order a Bloody Mary or a Mimosa alongside your coffee.

-The hot dogs sold by street vendors are an icon of New York, but for a high quality dog you should avoid these and head to Gray’s Papaya or Papaya King.
-Sandwiches are also a great option for a quick but filing lunch; tourists and New Yorkers alike flock to the no-frills Katz’s Deli on the Lower East Side, famous for its pastrami and corned beef sandwiches.
+The hot dogs sold by street vendors are an icon of New York holidays, but for a high-quality dog, you should avoid these and head to Gray’s Papaya or Papaya King.
+Sandwiches are also a great option for a quick but filling lunch; tourists and New Yorkers alike flock to the no-frills Katz’s Deli on the Lower East Side, famous for its pastrami and corned beef sandwiches.